Kas Haverkort

-Kas Haverkort (/nl/; born 18 November 2003) is a Dutch racing driver who is currently set to compete in the Porsche Supercup and Porsche Carrera Cup Germany for Team GP Elite, having previously competed in the Formula Regional European Championship between 2021 and 2023.
+Kas Haverkort (/nl/; born 18 November 2003) is a Dutch racing driver who last competed in the 2025 Porsche Supercup and 2025 Porsche Carrera Cup Germany for Team GP Elite.
+He previously competed in the Formula Regional European Championship between 2021 and 2023.
 He was champion of the F4 Spanish Championship in 2020, driving for MP Motorsport.

 Career

 Karting

 Haverkort started karting in 2011.
-His major karting highlights included 2nd in the WSK Final Cup - OK, 1st in the 2017 German Junior Kart Championship, 3rd in the CIK-FIA Karting Academy Trophy in 2016, 2nd in the 2013 Chrono Karting Winter Series, 1st in the 2012 Chrono Rotax Max Winter Cup Micromax and 3rd in the 2012 Chrono Dutch Rotax Max Challenge - Micromax.
+His major karting highlights included second in the WSK Final Cup - OK, 1st in the 2017 German Junior Kart Championship, third in the CIK-FIA Karting Academy Trophy in 2016, second in the 2013 Chrono Karting Winter Series, first in the 2012 Chrono Rotax Max Winter Cup Micromax and third in the 2012 Chrono Dutch Rotax Max Challenge - Micromax.

 Lower formulae

 In 2020, Haverkort made his car racing debut in the F4 Spanish Championship with MP Motorsport.
-He dominated the championship, taking 13 victories and a total of 17 podium finishes from 21 races.
-The Dutchman finished 111 points ahead of teammate Mari Boya and took the title during the penultimate round of the campaign at Jarama, having won all three races of the weekend.
+He dominated the championship, taking thirteen victories and a total of seventeen podium finishes from 21 races.
+He finished 111 points ahead of teammate Mari Boya and took the title during the penultimate round of the campaign at Jarama, having won all three races of the weekend.

 Formula Renault Eurocup

 Haverkort made some appearances in Formula Renault as a guest driver for rounds 6 and 7 with MP Motorsport.
-In his first Qualifying session he set the 8th fastest time at Catalunya he finished the first race 9th and the second race 5th.
-At Spa he finished 5th in both races.
-Kas was ineligible for points as he was a guest driver.
+In his first qualifying session, he set the eighth fastest time at Catalunya, and he finished the first race ninth and the second race fifth.
+At Spa, he finished fifth in both races.
+Haverkort was ineligible for points as he was a guest driver.

 Formula Regional European Championship

 2021

 In December 2020, Haverkort did the group test at Paul Ricard for MP Motorsport.
 Three months later the team announced that he would be driving for them in the 2021 Formula Regional European Championship, partnering Franco Colapinto and fellow F4 graduate Oliver Goethe.
-His first points finish came in the fourth round of the season when he ended up seventh at Le Castellet, and he followed that up with a sixth place at his home race in Zanvoort.
-The Dutchman went scoreless for the next three events, but he would finish in the points on three occasions in the final four races, getting a season-best fourth in Monza.
+His first points finish came in the fourth round of the season when he ended up seventh at Le Castellet, and he followed that up with a sixth place at his home race in Zandvoort.
+He went scoreless for the next three events, but he would finish in the points on three occasions in the final four races, getting a season-best fourth in Monza.
 Haverkort ended his season in 16th place with a total of 35 points.